-- O Part B is focused on discovering the types of behaviour toward people who lacks mathematical skills. - O In 5 open questions responders had the posibility to describe the everyday situations related to maths skills and the feedback they received.
+- 2 Numeracy in Practice - Part B is focused on discovering the types of behaviour toward people who lacks mathematical skills. - In 5 open questions responders had the posibility to describe the everyday situations related to maths skills and the feedback they received.